stievie/ABx/README.md

 The source code is licensed under the MIT License.

+Assets, Data, Art made by me is licensed under the [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/).

 ## ETA

 Christmas 2117 +/- some years.
 That's still a negative stardate so I think we are fine.